0x90d/videoduplicatefinder/README.md

 # Requirements

 #### FFmpeg & FFprobe:
-Windows & macOS: Get latest package from https://ffmpeg.org/download.html I recommend the shared version
+Get latest package from https://ffmpeg.org/download.html I recommend the shared version
-Linux: The usual way..

 Extract ffmpeg and ffprobe into the same directory of VDF.GUI.dll.
+Or into a sub folder called `bin`.
 Or make sure it can be found in `PATH` system environment variable

-#### Also Linux user:
+#### Linux user:
-Also make sure you got **libgdiplus** installed.
+After installing FFmpeg & Ffprobe (see above).
+Make sure you got **libgdiplus** installed.

 ```
 sudo apt-get update
 sudo apt-get install ffmpeg
 sudo apt-get install libgdiplus
 ```
-#### Also MacOS user:
+#### MacOS user:
+After installing FFmpeg & Ffprobe (see above).
 Open terminal in the folder where VDF.GUI.dll is and right click on `VDF.GUI` and choose to open with terminal

 # Screenshots
 #### v3